Lavdim Zumberi

-Lavdim Zumberi (born 27 November 1999) is a Swiss-Kosovar footballer who plays for FC Wil.
+Lavdim Zumberi (born 27 November 1999) is a Swiss footballer who plays as an attacking midfielder for Kosovo Superleague club Feronikeli.

 Club career

 FC Zürich

 Zumberi started his footballing career with FC Bazenheid and later FC Wil, before moving to the academy of FC Zürich in 2015.
 His competitive debut for the first team was on 17 February 2019 in an away game against the BSC Young Boys.
 Zumberi signed his first professional contract on 22 May 2019 keeping him in Zürich until June 2022 and was permanently promoted to the first team squad.
 In September 2020 he moved to FC Wil where he signed a 2-year-contract.